dongxf/meteor-device-detection/README.md

 # Meteor Device-Detection

+This version is forked from original meteor device-detection and add wechat detection

 Meteor Device-Detection is a smart package which features client-side device type detection & template switching with optional [meteor-router](https://github.com/tmeasday/meteor-router/) support.

 An example which uses this package can be found [on github](https://github.com/Mystor/meteor-device-detection-example/), and can be seen in action at [device-detection.meteor.com](http://device-detection.meteor.com).